The Warehouse Dock Ramp Buying Guide

 Read more: Installing Ramps With Built-In Safety Features to Prevent Serious Accidents

-Dock Safety Beyond the Ramp
+Warehouse Dock Safety Beyond the Ramp

 With these questions answered, you know what to look for in a loading dock ramp.
-(And if you still have more questions, don’t hesitate to contact BHS at 1.800.247.9500.)
+(And if you still have more questions, don’t hesitate to contact BHS at 1.800.BHS.9500.)
 While you’re reconfiguring your dock with a ramp, however, you might also consider additional safety equipment.
 For example, you can improve dock safety with:

-- Structural Barrier Rails - Originally designed to protect aisles and equipment from forklift strikes, this heavy-duty railing system can also help prevent roll-offs at the dock.
+• Structural Barrier Rails - Originally designed to protect aisles and equipment from forklift strikes, this heavy-duty railing system can also help prevent roll-offs at the dock.

-- Structural Bollards - Protect the edges of ramps and other dock equipment with a few well-placed steel bollards, available in heights of 24 inches (609.6 millimeters), 36 inches (914.4 millimeters), or 42 inches (1,066.8 millimeters).
+• Structural Bollards - Protect the edges of ramps and other dock equipment with a few well-placed steel bollards, available in heights of 24 inches (609.6 millimeters), 36 inches (914.4 millimeters), or 42 inches (1,066.8 millimeters).

-- Powered Dock Gates - This high-visibility gate lifts or drops at the press of a button.
+• Powered Dock Gates - This high-visibility gate lifts or drops at the press of a button.
 When in place, it serves as a visual deterrent for forklift operators, and withstands forces of 10,000 pounds at 4 miles per hour to prevent dangerous accidents.

 Explore the full collection of BHS Dock Equipment here.

-For help deciding which dock ramps and barriers will provide the most benefit for your use case, contact the BHS sales team at 1.800.247.9500 today.
+For help deciding which warehouse loading dock ramps and barriers will provide the most benefit for your use case, contact the BHS sales team at 1.800.BHS.9500 today. Â